 SIZE OF YOUR ROOF REPLACEMENT

-One of the biggest determinants in the cost of your new roof will be the size of it.
+One of the biggest determinants in the average cost of a new roof will be the size of it.
 As discussed above, it’s common in the roofing industry to price roofs on a “per foot” basis.
 While you might be tempted to simply thing of size based on the square footage of your home, there are a couple of factors other than your foundation footage that impact roof size.
 Keep reading to learn more!

 The pitch or slope of the roof also affects the price.
 As this can affect how the job gets done.
-If it’s a steep pitch that isn’t walkable, crews have to use specialized safety equipment, you can’t stack materials safely so it takes more labor just to transport materials.
+If it’s a steep pitch that isn’t walkable, crews have to use specialized safety equipment, you can’t stack roofing materials safely so it takes more labor just to transport materials.